+In the same way that national planning feeds into district/department level and vice versa, the district/department planning documents will inform and support decision making at community level planning.

 This component is required to ensure that interventions are fully in line with communities and vulnerable groups climate change resilience building needs and to ensure concrete interventions under component 4 will remain operational after the project has concluded.
 This will be done by fully involving communities in the planning and execution of the proposed interventions.
 Where possible, communities will be directly contracted to execute the concrete interventions.
 The communities will develop plans to execute these interventions, including management and maintenance arrangements.

 To ensure that inhabitants are aware of the main issues and risks (including environmental and social risks of interventions) in their communities, and to be able to respond to these issues and risks, awareness raising campaigns will be set-up and trainings conducted.
 Special attention will be put into gender and youth regarding challenges from climate change and opportunities for resilience.

+Physical interventions rationale between components 3 and 4

+Component 3 and component 4 of the project entail transformative and catalytic projects as the basis for the implementation of coastal resilience at the district/department and community levels.
+Interventions at both levels are required, not only to address climate change impacts at the different scales (i.e. responding to coastal climate change issues that can only be addressed at a larger scale as well as responding to specific community-level needs) but also to do this in a comprehensive manner, where interventions responding to very localized needs can be stand-alone, but also fit into a larger intervention area.
+Moreover, one of the project’s goal is to provide a comprehensive package of low cost “building with nature” solutions for possible replication.

+The transformative interventions are projects that have an impact in larger coastal dynamics as they respond to a district/department scale of planning.
+These projects have a larger impact in terms of population, require larger funding and take 3 to 4 years to implement.
+The benefit of developing transformative interventions is that they are able to rebalance coastal geomorphology and its dynamics, which are transboundary and need to be addressed at the larger scale and within a long-term framework.
+Ultimately, these activities will be supporting income generation not only by mobilizing local resources for implementation but also by protecting and increasing resilience of economic sources- fish and fertile soil.

+The catalytic interventions are projects that have an impact at community level, responding to community scale priorities.
+These projects are smaller, require smaller funding and take 1 to 2 years to implement.
+The benefit of developing catalytic interventions is that they aim at tackling the most urgent and tangible challenges communities face due to coastal erosion.
+These projects will provide smaller-scale benefits as well as lessons learnt that can be applied for the longer-term interventions.
+Ultimately, this component will enhance community participation and ownership by mobilizing job opportunities, protecting existing ones and shifting those which need to adapt to the new conditions of the environment.

-Working at these two scales enables combining localized impacts at the community level with larger scale district/departments benefits for a larger number of residents.
+Working simultaneously at these two scales enables combining localized impacts at the community level with larger scale district/departments benefits for a larger number of residents.
 At the same time, it allows to tackle coastal erosion impacts on communities while also addressing larger environmental challenges.
 Results are also achieved at both short and medium timeframes, with the catalytic projects enabling short term responses to urgent community needs and with transformative projects ensuring a structural and sustainable approach to coastal resilience.